 Evolution of Text-to-Speech Frameworks

-The development of text-to-speech (TTS) systems has evolved from three-stage frameworks to more efficient two-stage frameworks.
-Early TTS systems relied on formant synthesis and concatenative synthesis, which were later replaced by statistical parametric speech synthesis (SPSS).
-With the advent of neural networks, TTS systems have become more sophisticated, leading to the current dominance of neural network-based TTS.
+TTS systems have evolved from three-stage frameworks to efficient two-stage systems.
+Early approaches used formant synthesis and concatenative synthesis, later replaced by statistical parametric speech synthesis (SPSS).
+Neural network-based TTS now dominates the field.

 Diffusion Models in TTS

-- Acoustic Model: Converts text into acoustic features (e.g., Mel-spectrogram).
+- Acoustic Model: Converts text into acoustic features (for example, mel-spectrogram)

 Acoustic Models

-Pioneering Works: Early works like Diff-TTS and Grad-TTS applied diffusion models to generate Mel-spectrograms from text.
+- Pioneering Works: Diff-TTS and Grad-TTS applied diffusion models to generate mel-spectrograms from text

-Efficient Acoustic Models: Techniques like knowledge distillation and Denoising Diffusion GANs (DiffGAN-TTS) have been introduced to speed up the generation process without compromising quality.
+- Efficient Acoustic Models: Knowledge distillation and Denoising Diffusion GANs (DiffGAN-TTS) speed up generation without compromising quality

-Adaptive Multi-Speaker Models: Models like Grad-TTS with ILVR and Grad-StyleSpeech enable zero-shot speaker adaptation, allowing the generation of speech in the voice of a target speaker without additional training.
+- Adaptive Multi-Speaker Models: Grad-TTS with ILVR and Grad-StyleSpeech enable zero-shot speaker adaptation, generating speech in a target voice without additional training

-Discrete Latent Space: Some models, like Diffsound and NoreSpeech, use discrete latent spaces to improve generation efficiency and robustness.
+- Discrete Latent Space: Models like Diffsound and NoreSpeech use discrete latent spaces for improved efficiency and robustness

 Vocoders

-Pioneering Works: WaveGrad and DiffWave were among the first to apply diffusion models to vocoders, bridging the gap between non-autoregressive and autoregressive methods.
+- Pioneering Works: WaveGrad and DiffWave were among the first diffusion-based vocoders, bridging the gap between non-autoregressive and autoregressive methods

-Efficient Vocoders: Techniques like bilateral denoising diffusion models (BDDM) and InferGrad have been developed to reduce inference time while maintaining high-quality output.
+- Efficient Vocoders: Bilateral denoising diffusion models (BDDM) and InferGrad reduce inference time while maintaining quality

-Statistical Improvements: Models like PriorGrad and SpecGrad have introduced adaptive noise priors and spectral envelope conditioning to improve speech quality.
+- Statistical Improvements: PriorGrad and SpecGrad introduce adaptive noise priors and spectral envelope conditioning

 End-to-End Frameworks

-Pioneering Works: WaveGrad 2 and CRASH have demonstrated the feasibility of end-to-end TTS systems that generate waveform audio directly from text.
+- Pioneering Works: WaveGrad 2 and CRASH demonstrated end-to-end TTS systems that generate waveforms directly from text

-Fullband Audio Generation: Models like DAG and Iton have extended the capabilities of end-to-end frameworks to generate fullband audio, offering higher quality and diversity.
+- Fullband Audio Generation: DAG and Iton extend capabilities to generate fullband audio with higher quality and diversity

 Speech Enhancement: Improving Audio Quality